tavneetgill/Xenonstack/README.md

 ## Grocery-Website Branch

-Our website is hosted in a separate branch named `tav`.
+The website is hosted in a separate branch named `tav`.
 To access the website source code and related files, switch to the `tav` branch using the following command:

 ```bash
 git checkout tav